 And as Hugo Schwyer says beautifully in his article Does Empowering Women Really Make Men Less ‘Relevant’?:

-And given all of the above, I now feel sufficiently justified in taking a powerful stand for feminine leadership in everything I do, and first and foremost in my role as a Fempire Coach.
+And given all of the above, we now feel sufficiently justified in taking a powerful stand for feminine leadership in everything we do, and first and foremost in our role as a Fempire Coach.
 Bring it on.

 Thank you for the great article Kate.
 I am really interested in this topic.